Junghyun-Lee-Physicist/ROOTfileMerger/readme.md

 - Key Points
   - Logging:
   Uses the Python logging module for real-time console output.
-When invoked with python3 -u, the output is unbuffered.
+When invoked with `python3 -u`, the output is unbuffered.
   - Timing:
   The script records the start time before commencing and calculates the elapsed time after the merge process ends.
 Both the total elapsed time (in seconds) and its equivalent in minutes and seconds are logged.